BruceGeLi/TCE_RL/README.md

 We use the Clusterwork2 Package to manage the config files of the experiments.
 Please refer [cw2](https://github.com/ALRhub/cw2) for more details of the config hierarchy and options.

+## Trouble Shooting for Running Experiments
+1. Wandb Error

+   Please ensure that you have a wandb account and have logged in.

+2. Complains from the Git_Repos_Tracker

+   This tools helps to track the versions of the used git repositories and enforce git commits before running experiments.
+If you want to disable it, simply modify the util_git.py file.
+Alternatively you can use debug mode to run experiments.

 ## Experiment Results in WandB